 If the file verification scan is in process when a backup status report is sent, the backup status report may reflect the percentage of your file selection that has been verified instead of the amount backed up.
 You can verify the actual size of your backup archive using Option 1 below.

-There are several items you can check to verify that your backup archive is intact and that CrashPlan isn't starting your backup over.
+There are several items you can check to verify that your backup archive is intact and that the CrashPlan app is not starting your backup over.

 Option 1: Verify the size of your archive